Cloud media services CIDR IP address range

 - You can access the Genesys Cloud WebRTC Diagnostics app and run the automated tests found on the Network Test tab.
 For more information, see Troubleshooting in the About WebRTC article.

-- You can run the set of manual tests described in this article.
+- You can run the set of manual tests described below.

 Genesys provides you with a set of cloud platform network connectivity diagnostic endpoints that you can use to test against.
 To perform the manual tests, you can use commonly available network connectivity tools, such as netcat and nmap.